jplane/serverless-orleans/README.md

 Azure Functions have built-in support for [event-based triggers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings), and are an obvious choice to model the second pattern above.
 The issue with Functions is that they (by design) provide limited ability to configure the underlying host, which interferes with the ability to inject startup and configuration needed for actor runtime hosting.

 An alternative is to [use the WebJobs runtime and SDK](https://docs.microsoft.com/en-us/azure/app-service/webjobs-sdk-how-to) directly.
-Functions are built on top of WebJobs; the trigger mechanisms in Functions are present in and useful from WebJobs code.
-In addition, WebJobs allow full configuration of the host process and are a good fit for hosting actors.
+Functions are built on top of WebJobs; the trigger mechanisms in Functions are defined in terms of WebJobs primitives and can be used from WebJobs code.
+In addition, WebJobs allow full configuration of the host process and are therefore a good fit for hosting actors.

 ## Why actors?